ajsnarr98/LinkNotes/backlog.md

 - add confirmation on save editnote when you try to add new notetype
 - add default entries for pictures and the like
 - implement undo button when editing notes
+- save changes to note for recovery in case of crash (discard on cancel or save)
 - add custom recyclerview-like chipgroup

 ## Bugs
 - clicking "add" entry copies an existing entry sometimes (found with 2 entries both containing text)
 - editnote saving does not always update entry type?
 - empty entries get saved
+- preconditions: MarkdownEditText with empty list item at last line; press enter, empty list item not removed